tbpassin/gf4-project/gf4/doc/basics.rst

 +++++++++++

 GF4 accepts text files with whitespace-separated columns, one data point per row.
+It also accepts comma-separated columns (CSV files); these are converted internally to TAB-separated columns.
+If a CSV file contains a header line before the data rows, the header is not recognized, though it does not cause an import error.

 If there is only one column, GF4 inserts an imputed first column with values being consecutive integers beginning with 1.
 The "first" column becomes the "x", or horizontal, axis.
 If there are more than two columns, a dialog is displayed so the user can choose the two desired columns.
 The number of columns